How to Minimize Breast Reduction Scars

-How to Shrink Breast Reduction Scars
+Caring For Breast Reduction Scars

 This is probably because steroids like corticosteroids break the bonds between collagen fibers.
-This reduces the amount of scar tissue under the skin which, in turn, reduces the size of the scar.
+This reduces the amount of scar tissue under the skin, which, in turn, reduces the size of the scar.

 Laser therapy is usually reserved for large and severe scars.
 It works in two ways.
 First, it removes the outer layer of the damaged skin to smooth out the scar’s appearance.
 Then it targets blood vessels in the scar tissue to reduce its redness.

 Cryotherapy is more suited for small keloid scars.
 It works by inserting a needle into the scar tissue to deliver nitrogen vapor to its core.
-This freezes the scar inside out making it softer and more flexible.
+This freezes the scar inside out, making it softer and more flexible.